AnonymousAlligator/MTRN2500Ass3/assignment3-spec.md

 This assignment is out of 40 marks scaled to to 20% of your course grade.

 ### Program Demonstration (20 marks):
-1. Show a variety of static objects on the ground such as trees and rocks.
+1. Show a variety of static objects in RVIZ2, such as trees and rocks.
 Use each shape at least once.
 1. Display your UAV in RVIZ2.
 You will not have to modify the shape of the UAV for demonstration.
 Your UAV will also be holding a coloured block below it.
 1. Control your UAV using a joystick controller, further requirements are given in UAV controls section.
 1. Release the held block from the UAV by the press of a joystick button.
 The block will remain at the position and orientation it was released at.